 Kaupapa Māori

 In May 2021, Matua Kura Moeahu gifted the pātere Waewae Taku Haere to Te Haeata Awatea, kapa haka combining our ākonga with those of Te Kāreti Kōtiro o Te Whanganui-a-Tara.
-They performed it at Te Whakataetae Kapa Haka ā-Rohe mō ngā Kura Tuarua/ Regional Secondary Schools’ Kapa Haka Competition in July 2021.
+They performed it at Te Whakataetae Kapa Haka ā-Rohe mō ngā Kura Tuarua/ Regional Secondary Schools’ Kapa Haka Competition in 2021 and 2023.
 The waiata was offered to Te Kāreti Tamatāne o Te Whanganui-a-Tara at that time.

 Since then, our wider kura are learning Waewae Taku Haere, with our students teaching it to our kaiako.
 Our learning from this mōteatea is a great connector for our kura to mana whenua and the significant and historical landmarks of this area.
 We thank Matua Kura and Whāene Alisha Moeahu for this taonga, and we will preserve its mana for generations to come.